 Coach Herb Magee is a man of many titles and the recipient of many accolades.
 He’s been nicknamed “The Shot Doctor”, he’s been inducted into the Naismith Memorial Basketball Hall of Fame, he’s received the National Coach of The Year Award TWICE, he’s even won more than 1,000 games (just one of two NCAA coaches in history to do so).

-But his favorite professional title is simple – “Coach”.
+Just Call Me CoachEven with all of these accolades... his favorite professional title is simple – “Coach”.